-My healthy chocolate chip oatmeal balls are just what you need for an easy snack!
+My healthy chocolate chip oat balls are just what you need for an easy snack!
 This healthy oatmeal bites recipe is made with just 7 ingredients.
 Chances are that you probably already have all of the ingredients in your pantry!

 Today we are having a heat index of 100 degrees and I am not about to turn on the oven!
 Thank god for no bake recipes like this that will satisfy my sweet tooth!
 Plus, they only take about 10 minutes to make so a win win for a hot summer day. 🙂

-How healthy are energy balls?
+How healthy are chocolate chip energy balls?

 Energy balls are a healthy snack option that will keep you satisfied!
 Thanks to all the healthy ingredients, energy balls have a good combination of protein, carbohydrate, healthy fats, and fiber!
 Another great benefit is that they are totally portable so they are perfect to eat on the go when you feel those hunger pangs between meals.